 At the end of the day, here’s the set of the 10 richest places in North Carolina for 2018:

 - Pinehurst (Photos)

 - Apex (Photos)

 - Morrisville (Photos)

-- Marvin (Photos)
+- Davidson (Photos)

-How We Determined The Richest Places In North Carolina
+How We Determined The Richest Places In North Carolina For 2018

-However, we don’t think that one statistic wholly encompasses what it means to be one of the “richest places”.
-So we looked at this set of criteria from the 2010-2014 American Community Survey:
+However, we don’t believe that one statistic wholly encompasses what it means to be one of the ‘richest places’.
+So we looked at this set of criteria from the newly released 2012-2016 American Community Survey: